Apple cider vinegar is made when apple cider is fermented twice. This process creates tart, amber-colored vinegar rich in acetic acid.

 Evidence-based weight loss plans encourage people to:

 - cut back or avoid processed foods and added sugars

 - focus on fruits, vegetables, whole grains, lean protein, and healthful fats

 - exercise for at least 30 minutes a day, 5 days a week.

 Though it may help with some weight loss and health conditions, apple cider vinegar should not be used in place of medical treatment.

+There are various brands available to purchase online.
 Before using apple cider vinegar, people should discuss its potential benefits and risks with their doctor.